 Why technology progress makes the selection of specific vegetation indices less critical?

-Since we have become very skilled in teaching computers to identify patterns in a large amount of data, selecting a specific index is not essential.
+Since we have become very skilled in teaching computers to identify patterns in large data, selecting a specific index is not essential.
 Instead, artificial intelligence can analyze the entire spectrum of reflected light and provide insights.
 In the old days, pre-engineered features were needed to train machines to classify patterns in the data.
 But these days are over, and we now know how to program the machine to pick the best features during the training process.

 What started as a choice due to limitations became a convention in the industry.